Quethzel/QExam/README.md

 #### Puslish The Web App
 Just publish you exam in your server or online.

-#### Online Exam
-You can check an exam make it with QEx here: [Essential Theory & Fundamentals Of JavaScript](https://jsexam-b9436.firebaseapp.com/#/results)
+You can check an exam make it with QEx here: [Essential Theory & Fundamentals Of JavaScript](https://jsexam-b9436.firebaseapp.com/#/login)

 #### Contact Info
  * **Email:** [quethzel@gmail.com](mailto:quethzel@gmail.com)